 Leadership coaching doesn’t always follow the same pattern you might expect from employee training and development.
 Management coaching, in this case, goes much more in-depth, looking at people’s current skills, weaknesses, and the obstacles they’re likely to find along the way to success.
 A leadership coach works much more closely with people, and their results are much stronger because of that.
 For a better idea of what to expect from these coaches, here are the steps they tend to follow:

-- Obtain Information: The first step involves a leadership coach who gathers data on who they’re coaching.
-That includes current performance stats, work history, and more.
+- Obtain Information: Leadership coaches must gather data on who they’re coaching.
+This includes current performance stats, work history, and more.

 - Observation: They then take the time to see how people behave in their current work environment.
 They may also have an in-depth one-on-one interview to get to know them better.